-Follow this beautiful 7-day self-drive itinerary for a memorable camping tour at the top of New Zealand's South Island between Marlborough and Tasman.
+Follow this beautiful 7-day self-drive itinerary for a memorable camping tour at the top of New Zealand's South Island between an incredible kayaking adventure which the whole family can enjoy in Marlborough and Tasman.

 Days 1-2: Christchurch > Marfells Beach

 4 hours, 270 km along State Highway 1

 My self-drive South Island camping tour started in Christchurch, because that’s one of the easiest places to find Maui motorhome and car rentals in NZ.
 Also because I was coming from the south.
 Starting in Christchurch, though, certainly wasn’t a bad thing.
 Because following State Highway 1 north soon got me onto the rugged and beautiful Kaikoura coastline, famous for whale-watching and playful seals sunbathing on the rocks.

 After an energising coffee in quirky Kaikoura, the first stop on my itinerary was Marfells Beach, 40 km south of Blenheim on the south side of Lake Grassmere.
 After a very comfortable night at the Department of Conservation (DOC) campsite there, which offered an amazing sunrise over the Pacific Ocean to wake up to, I set out to walk the Cape Campbell Route trail.

 Cape Campbell marks the southernmost extreme of Cook Strait, and I was lucky with the clear day to enjoy views all the way around White Bluffs and Arapawa Island to the North Island.
 The trail follows the beach, and I had to mind tide levels since you can only access the historic Cape Campbell Lighthouse at low tide.
 The walk took over 3 hours each way, and I was relieved only to be driving another 100 km onto my next destination: the Pelorus river in the Marlborough Sounds.

 Days 3-4: Pelorus Bridge > Mapua